segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 #### Sample App

 Braze created a sample iOS application that integrates Braze using Segment.
-Check it out at the [Github repo](https://github.com/Appboy/appboy-segment-ios/tree/master/Example).
+Check it out at the [GitHub repo](https://github.com/Appboy/appboy-segment-ios/tree/master/Example).

 #### Additional device-mode set up for iOS 14 support